-of probabilities, column 1 of Table 5 indicates that-starting from a "base case" in which LN SIZE and BOSS are set equal to their mean and INSIDE, LARGE, and ROE are set equal to their medians-when ROE falls to the top of its lowest quartile, the estimated probability of a management turnover rises from 11.7 percent to 16.1 percent.26 The estimated probability drops from 11.7 percent to 7.4 percent in the presence of a BOSS, whereas it rises to 14.5 percent in the absence of a BOSS.
-Similarly, the estimated probability of a management turnover rises from 11.7 percent to 14.6 percent as the insider equity stake falls from its median to the top of its lowest quartile.
+probability drops from 11.7 percent to 7.4 percent in the presence of a BOSS, whereas it rises to 14.9 percent in the absence of a BOSS.
+Similarly, the estimated probability of a management turnover rises from 11.7 percent to 14.6 percent as the insider equity stake (INSIDE) falls from its median to the top of its lowest quartile.
+These numbers suggest that ROE, BOSS and INSIDE are economically important as well as statistically significant in determining which BHCs undergo a management turnover.

-Columns 3 and 4 of Table 4 show that the log odds of a friendly acquisition relative to no outcome are significantly negatively related to the size of the BHC but to nothing else.
-In particular, the existence of a one-person management team, board insider, and large shareholder equity stake, and both measures of bank performance (ROE or RETURN) have no statistically significant influence on the log odds of a friendly acquisition relative to no control change.
+Columns 3 and 4 of table IV show that the log odds of a friendly acquisition relative to no outcome is significantly negatively related to the size of the BHC, but to nothing else--in particular the existence of a one-man management team, board insider and large shareholder equity stake and either measure of bank performance (ROE or RETURN) have no statistically significant influence on the log odds of a friendly acquisition relative to no control change.

-Consistent with the earlier evidence from the univariate analysis, columns 5 and 6 of Table 4 show that the log odds of regulatory intervention versus no outcome increase with the size of the firm and decrease with the equity stakes of insiders and large shareholders.
+Consistent with the earlier evidence from the univariate analysis, columns 5 and 6 of table IV show that the log odds of regulatory intervention versus no outcome increase with the size of the firm and decrease with the equity stakes of insiders and large shareholders.
 As one might expect, the odds of regulatory intervention also increase with poorer performance as measured by ROE or RETURN.
-Column 3 of Table 5 implies that, of these factors, the strongest effects lie in the extent to which large shareholders and insiders own big stakes in the BHC.
-Starting at the base case, the probability of regulatory intervention increases from 15.6 percent to 22.5 percent as the equity stake held by large shareholders falls from its median value to the top of its lowest quartile value.
-The probability of regulatory intervention increases from 15.6 percent to 23.4 percent as the equity stake held by insiders falls from its median to the top of its lowest quartile.
+Column 3 of table V implies that, of these factors, the strongest effects lie in the extent to which large shareholders and insiders own big stakes in the BHC.
+Starting at the base case, the probability of regulatory intervention increases from 19.6 percent to 26.8 percent as the equity stake held by large shareholders (LARGE) falls from its median value to the top of its lowest quartile value.
+The probability of regulatory intervention increases from 19.6 percent to 28.9 percent as the equity stake held by insiders (INSIDE) falls from its median to the top of its lowest quartile.
+Thus large shareholder and insider equity stakes appear to be important in determining whether or not a BHC undergoes regulatory intervention.